 Effective risk management can bring far-reaching benefits to all organisations, whether large and small, public or private sector.
 These benefits include:

-Better basis for strategy setting
+A better basis for strategy setting

 Improved service delivery